Want to achieve the perfect balloon garland every time? Here are 9 balloon garland tips that will get you an amazing garland every time!

 This is such a cool hack if you don’t have command hooks or an easy way to hang your garland.
-Tape a 260 balloon or some string to the wall and add two more pieces of tape to either end of the originally piece to reinforce it.
-Then use the 260 balloon or string to tie onto the garland.
+Tape a 260 balloon or some string to the wall and add two more pieces of tape to either end of the original piece to reinforce it.
+Then use the 260 balloons or string to tie onto the garland.

 8. Use a straw to Double stuff your balloons when Changing your Colors

 Have you seen those beautiful pastel and muted balloon garlands on TikTok and not sure how to recreate?
 Double stuff your balloons by stuffing a colored balloon inside a white balloon.
 This is super easy when you place the balloons on a straw or something of similar size first.